Thomas Pynchon: Against the Day

 Composed in part of a series of interwoven pastiches of popular fiction genres from the era in which it is set, the novel inspired mixed reactions from critics and reviewers.
 One reviewer remarked, "It is brilliant, but it is exhaustingly brilliant."
-Other reviewers described Against the Day as "lengthy and rambling" and "a baggy monster of a book", while negative appraisals condemned the novel for its "silliness" or characterized its action as "fairly pointless" and remained unimpressed by its "grab bag of themes".
+Other reviewers called Against the Day "lengthy and rambling" and "a baggy monster of a book", while negative appraisals condemned the novel for its "silliness" or characterized its action as "fairly pointless" and remained unimpressed by its "grab bag of themes".

+In 2006, Pynchon wrote a letter defending Ian McEwan against charges of plagiarism in his novel Atonement: "Oddly enough, those of us who write historical fiction do feel some obligation to accuracy.
+It is that Ruskin business about 'a capacity of responsiveness to the claims of fact, but unoppressed by them.'
+Unless we were actually there, we must turn to people who were, or to letters, contemporary reporting, the encyclopedia, the Internet, until, with luck, at some point, we can begin to make a few things of our own up.
+To discover in the course of research some engaging detail we know can be put into a story where it will do some good can hardly be classed as a felonious act—it is simply what we do."

 Inherent Vice

 Inherent Vice was published in August 2009.

-A synopsis and brief extract from the novel, along with the novel's title, Inherent Vice, and dust jacket image, were printed in Penguin Press' Summer 2009 catalogue.
+A synopsis and brief extract from the novel, along with its title and dust jacket image, were printed in Penguin Press's summer 2009 catalogue.
 The book was advertised by the publisher as "part-noir, part-psychedelic romp, all Thomas Pynchon—private eye Doc Sportello comes, occasionally, out of a cannabis haze to watch the end of an era as free love slips away and paranoia creeps in with the L.A. fog."

-A promotional video for the novel was released by Penguin Books on August 4, 2009, with the character voiceover narrated by the author himself.
+A promotional video for the novel was released by Penguin Books on August 4, 2009, with the character voiceover narrated by Pynchon.
 A 2014 film adaptation of the same name was directed by Paul Thomas Anderson.

 Bleeding Edge

-Bleeding Edge takes place in Manhattan's Silicon Alley during "the lull between the collapse of the dot-com boom and the terrible events of September 11."
+Bleeding Edge takes place in Manhattan's Silicon Alley during "the lull between the collapse of the dot-com boom and the terrible events of September 11".
 The novel was published on September 17, 2013, to positive reviews.

+Shadow Ticket

+In April 2025, Penguin Press announced a new novel by Pynchon, Shadow Ticket, with a synopsis, which was published on October 7, 2025.Schulz, Kathryn.
+"No Way Out: In Thomas Pynchon's 'Shadow Ticket,' all the ends are loose".
+The New Yorker, September 29, 2025, pp. 60–63.
+The novel, which is set in 1932, centers on a Milwaukee private investigator who is set adrift in Hungary while tracking the heiress to a Wisconsin cheese fortune.